FSHolmberg/Le-Pale-Blue-Dot/README.md

 LPBD is a conversational system where users interact with AI agents in a fictional bar on the northern French coast.
 Each agent has a distinct personality grounded in philosophical frameworks, creating conversations that challenge assumptions and explore ideas through multiple perspectives.

-**Current Status**: Working prototype with functional frontend.
-Placeholder UI and active development toward soft opening to test audience.
+**Current Status**: Working prototype with intelligent routing, conversation memory, and functional web interface (placeholder art).
+Active development toward soft opening (mid-January 2025).

 ## Quick Start